panmar/panmar.github.io/content/code-me-if-you-can-part-2.rst

     :alt: Winter forest
     :align: center

-The second portion of ideas for programs to implement for fun during cold, winter nights.
+The second portion of fun projects to implement during cold, winter nights.
 The first part can be found `here <{filename}/code-me-if-you-can.rst>`_.

 * CHIP-8 emulator